yetulaxman/linux-2/_tutorials/02b-Container-lifecycle-management.md

 ````
 ## Stopping a running container

-`Docker stop` can be used to gracefully stop a running container process i.e., it may take a while to shutdown the container completely.
+`Docker stop` can be used to gracefully stop a running container process i.e., it may take a while to shut down the container completely.

 ```bash
 docker stop 410bcd45613a  # container id of a running container which you can check by issuing `docker ps` command